-In particular, we can use Theorem \ref{theorem:intro-R} to treat the case of $(1,1)$-knots.
+Our scheme is particularly well-suited for the case of $(1,1)$-knots.
 By definition, a $(1,1)$-knot is a knot $K$ in a lens space $Y$ that has a Heegaard splitting into a pair of solid tori $U_1,U_2 \subset Y$ such that the components $U_1 \cap K$ and $U_2 \cap K$ of the knot in each solid torus are unknotted arcs.
-It is known that $(1,1)$-knots include torus knots and two-bridge knots.
-For $(1,1)$-knots, the map $R(U_2,A_2) \rightarrow R(T^2,2)$ is an embedding with image $L_2 = L_d\cdot f$.
+It is known that $(1,1)$-knots include all torus knots and 2-bridge knots.